Safety

 Toxic Gases

-All high voltage designs in air have the capacity to produce Ozone.
+All plasma designs in air have the capacity to produce Ozone.
 Corona/ion wind designs using corona discharges are particularly efficient at producing it.
 Ozone is an invisible unstable form of oxygen (O3) which lasts around 20 minutes after being produced before breaking back down to O2.
 It smells quite refreshing, like a thunderstorm has been through the room, and is invisible.
 It is highly reactive and in high concentrations will degrade the cell walls of living things, including those in your lungs.
 An often quoted reference is that designer Nelson Pass successfully damaged his lungs when demonstrating his ion speaker and needed a visit to hospital.

 As it is so reactive ozone can be readily catalysed back to O2.
 Also if there is no oxygen present then no ozone is produced.